Uraxii/Portfolio/Conduct/README.md

 --- DESRIPTION ---

-This program involves the ability to enable and diable various elements of a musical track.
+This program was a test showing how to enable and disable various elements of a musical track via script.
 To enable an element, click the name of the element on screen.
-To Disable an element, click the name again.
+To disable an element, click the name again.

 --- HOW TO RUN ---
 1. Download the files found in this 'Conduct' directory